Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 - `Measure Everything:` Metrics are your eyes into the system.

 ## Up Next
-In Phase 2, we’re taking our observability game up a notch by adding Grafana to visualize all those juicy Prometheus metrics we set up.
+In part 2, we’re taking our observability game up a notch by adding Grafana to visualize all those Prometheus metrics we set up.
 Expect to see slick dashboards showing request rates, latencies, and more—turning raw data into something you can actually see and act on.
 We’ll hook Grafana into our Docker setup, making it easy to spot trends and troubleshoot issues.
-Later, in Phase 3, we’ll add alerting and cloud deployment, and by Phase 4, we’ll dive deeper with tools like Loki for logs.
-Stay tuned, and let’s keep building reliability together!
+Later, in part 3, we’ll add alerting and cloud deployment, and by part 4, we’ll dive deeper with tools like Loki for logs.
+Stay tuned as we continue to build reliability in the next post!